|Nutrition Facts (per serving)|

 These tuna salad sushi rolls are assembled similarly to any other type of rolled sushi.
 A bamboo sushi mat is needed to roll the sushi.

-- To make tuna salad mixture, mix chopped onion, tuna, mayonnaise, and salt in a bowl.
+To make the tuna salad mixture, mix chopped onion, tuna, mayonnaise, and salt in a bowl.
 Alternatively, use your favorite tuna salad recipe.
 If you prefer spicy tuna salad, add some karashi mustard to the tuna salad mix.

-- Cover the bamboo mat with a piece of plastic wrap to prevent the seaweed or any stray rice from sticking to the mat.
+Cover the bamboo mat with a piece of plastic wrap to prevent the seaweed or any stray rice from sticking to the mat.
 This also makes for easy cleanup.
 Place one nori sheet on top of the bamboo mat.

-- Spread 1/4 portion of sushi rice on top of the nori sheet.
+Spread 1/4 portion of sushi rice on top of the nori sheet.
 In the center, spread a line of the tuna salad horizontally across the rice.

-- Roll up the bamboo mat, pressing forward to shape the sushi into a cylinder.
+Roll up the bamboo mat, pressing forward to shape the sushi into a cylinder.
 Press the bamboo mat firmly and remove it from the sushi.
 Repeat the process and make more tuna salad rolls.